MorganS39/algorithmScripting/README.md

 # algorithmScripting
-Introduction to basic algorithm scripting
+A test of my basic algorithm scripting skills in JS